bw2/bw2.github.io/2022-06-01-phenotype-based-prioritization2-LIRICAL-vs-exomiser.md

 Let's say users have time to evaluate 10 genes per case.
 They would get better sensitivity by evaluating top-5 from Exomiser and top-5 from LIRICAL rather than the top-10 results from one of the tools.
-In either case, users evaluating 75 cases would be looking at 750 results total, but the set of top-5 results from Exomiser and LIRICAL
+In either scenario, users evaluating 75 cases would be looking at 750 results total, but the set of top-5 results from Exomiser and LIRICAL
 would include 60 correct genes, while the top-10 results from only one of these tools would include 54 correct genes.